 I like to bring you some fun stuff on Fridays, if I have any, and today it’s FutureNow’s Customer Focus Calculator, or “WeWe Monitor”.
 As usual with these things, there’s a serious message behind it.
 If you really think that you’re offering what your customers want, you need to be concentrating on their big “What’s in it for me?” question.
 Come on, you don’t need me to tell you this.
 So if you’re concentrating on what’s in it for them, you shouldn’t be wasting space on yourself.
 Customers don’t want… Read More »We-We-ing on your prospects

 A short post – Conversion Rate Exercise: Why Should I Do Business With You? – on the Marketing Optimization Blog puts forward a couple of good ideas inspired by social media which might help you clarify what your company’s unique selling propositions are.
-The majority of businesses we come across in any walk of life seem to find it hard to focus on what they’re offering that others aren’t – and consequently give you the impression that they have no better reason why you should buy from them other than, er, they’re them.
-Have you also lost your way a bit in that respect?
+The majority of businesses we come across in any walk of life seem to find it hard to focus on what they’re offering that others aren’t – and consequently give you the impression that they have no better reason why you should buy from them other than,… Read More »People should buy from you.
+But why?